 Community Outreach Framework

-The CCSAC Board of Directors recently approved a community outreach framework that focuses on four priority areas identified as urgent in Central Ottawa: lack of affordable housing, food insecurity, income insecurity and social isolation.
-Our outreach activities will include research and education in areas of social injustice, networking with other organizations that share our goals and funding specific projects.
+CCSAC has a community outreach framework that focuses on four priority areas identified as urgent in central Ottawa: lack of affordable housing, food insecurity, income insecurity and social isolation.

 GUEST SPEAKER SERIES